eskarpnes/it2810-webutvikling-h17-prosjekt-3-group-42/README.md

 ```
 Personal Information Manager PRO
 ```
-PIMp(Personal Information Manager PRO) is a single-page app that lets you personal manage you information.
+PIMP is a single-page app that lets you personal manage personal information.

-The app contains a personal calendar that allows you to keep track of appointments and shows a easy and graphical view of which days you are free and not.
-You can add your own notes and separate todo list is also implemented so that you can control the tasks you are going to do.
+The app contains a personal calendar that allows you to keep track of appointments and highlights days with active events.
+You can add your own notes and todos, all of which are stored for later use.
+Notes are shown by "X minutes/hours/days/months ago" after the last update.

 To see the  documentation for the React Native app, please read the readme in ```./pimp-mobile/```